microsoft/IoT-For-Beginners/6-consumer/lessons/3-spoken-feedback/virtual-device-text-to-speech.md

 ### Task - convert text to speech

+1. Open the `smart-timer` project in VS Code, and ensure the virtual environment is loaded in the terminal.

 1. Import the `SpeechSynthesizer` from the `azure.cognitiveservices.speech` package by adding it to the existing imports:

     ```python